 Working hours often extend outside normal office hours, particularly when you're on a field trip.
-Consultancies and larger employers tend to provide flexible working schemes.
+Consultancies and larger employers may provide flexible working schemes.

 What to expect

 - Although you may spend a lot time in the lab, there are also opportunities to work in the field collecting samples.
 At senior levels, the work can involve more administration and operations management.

 - Field work can be physically demanding.

 - Self-employment or freelance work is an option for experienced geochemists.

 - The exploration and extraction industry is international, providing opportunities to live and work abroad.

-Relevant degree areas include physical, mathematical and applied sciences, and engineering.
+Relevant degree areas include earth sciences, geosciences, physical, mathematical and applied sciences, and engineering.
 Typical subjects include: